Autopsy: Garner mom found in ditch died from accidental overdose

-WAKE COUNTY, N.C.
-(WTVD) --Faith Bevan's death has been ruled accidental, according to a newly released autopsy report.
+GARNER, NC (WTVD) --A Garner mom's death has been ruled accidental, according to a newly released autopsy report.

-The report showed that Bevan died of a drug overdose and that all of the minor body injuries were superficial.
+The report showed that Faith Chere Bevan died of a drug overdose and that all of the minor body injuries were superficial.

 The Chief Medical Examiner said that the 24-year-old had a history of drug abuse and was found in a grassy ditch on the side of the road on March 18.